Biology of Business

 Biological Parallel

 Frogs in gradually heated water fail to escape—the classic demonstration of normalcy bias.
 Small deviations from baseline don't trigger alarm; organisms habituate to gradual change.
-But the phenomenon is real across taxa: coral that should bleach earlier as temperatures rise delay response because each year's temperature is only incrementally higher.
+Coral that should bleach at 30°C now tolerates 31°C because each year's temperature is only incrementally higher—but when the threshold hits 32°C, mass die-off occurs.
+Pacific cod shifted northward 50km/decade as waters warmed but maintained 'normal' behavior until thermal limits abruptly collapsed fisheries.
 Normalcy bias anchors expectations to recent experience, not absolute thresholds.
+Organizations exhibit the same lag: Kodak saw digital photography coming but treated each year's 10% film decline as 'manageable'—until collapse.
 When change accelerates, recalibration lags fatally behind.